slowtacocar/pieslide/Testing.md

 - Sign in through Google and email
 - Ensure redirection works with and without the URL parameter
 ### Dashboard
+All Dashboard tests should be run with another dashboard window open to ensure that changes are applied
 #### Main
 - Ensure that all navbar and sidebar links work
 - Make sure font color changes on hover